Winning the Fight Against COVID-19

 Collectively, we are keeping the spirit of Darden burning bright.

 However, the reality of closing our dining rooms means that many of our hourly restaurant team members are not getting the hours they need.
 We remain committed to supporting all of you, which is why I am pleased to announce that we are extending our Emergency Pay Program, adding a third week of 50 percent pay for our hourly team members who cannot work during this time.
+In addition, we have increased payout percentage for our least-tenured team members.

 We are also actively engaging with leaders in Washington as they craft legislation to help the country deal with this situation.
 Our goal is to help these leaders understand the uniqueness of our business so the solutions they create will support our workforce.